 Rather than viewing a NOC and SOC as competing entities, it’s more productive to recognize their complementary functions.
 A NOC ensures that the IT environment is stable and efficient, which is foundational for any organization.
 Simultaneously, a SOC provides the necessary oversight to protect that infrastructure from cyber threats.
 In many cases, the lines between the two can blur, as both centers utilize similar tools and may share some responsibilities.
 However, their core missions remain distinct.

-For organizations aiming for comprehensive operational resilience, investing in both a NOC and a SOC is not just preferable; it’s imperative.
+For organizations aiming for comprehensive operational resilience, investing in both a NOC and SOC is not just preferable; it’s imperative.
 By integrating both centers into their IT and cybersecurity strategies, businesses can achieve a holistic approach to managing network performance and safeguarding against security vulnerabilities.

 Final Considerations